-Parameter Description Compression Type Allows you to select the codec to use to compress the video stream of your movie.
-It is recommended to use one of the following codecs, depending on your usage scenario:

-Parameter Description H.264: A very effective lossy compression algorithm that is commonly supported by web browsers and most media players.
+Parameter Description Allows you to select the codec to use to compress the video stream of your movie.
+It is recommended to use one of the following codecs, depending on your usage scenario: Compression Type H.264: A very effective lossy compression algorithm that is commonly supported by web browsers and most media players.
 MPEG-4 Video: A very effective lossy compression algorithm that is commonly supported by media players, but less so by web browsers.

-Animation: A high quality compression algorithm that is commonly used for media interchange and video editing.
-TIPS You can export a video with transparency by selecting the Animation codec and setting the Depth setting to Millions of Colors+. • You can export a video with virtually lossless compression by selecting the Animation codec and setting Quality setting to Best.
+Parameter Description Animation: A high quality compression algorithm that is commonly used for media interchange and video editing.
+QuickTime ProRes Movie: A codec developed by Apple designed for high-quality editing in Final Cut Pro.
+In Harmony, The Apple ProRes 4444 and 422 codecs are available on Windows, Linux and macOS as export formats.
+NOTES On macOS, the Apple ProRes options from previous versions are still available for compatibility with scenes created in those versions.
+These export formats are labelled with "Legacy" in parentheses.
+ProRes 4444 XQ is not supported prior to macOS Catalina (10.15) You can export a video with transparency by selecting the Animation codec and setting the Depth setting to Millions of Colors+.
+You can export a video with virtually lossless compression by selecting the Animation codec and setting Quality setting to Best.
 Motion Frame Rate The amount of frames per second for the video stream.
 Leave this setting to Current to use your project's frame rate.
-Key Frames Some codecs compress the video by recording a limited amount of keyframes, which are frames in which the entire picture is encoded, pixel by pixel and, inbetween, recording deltas, which are frames that are only defined by their difference with the previous frame.
+Key Frames Some codecs compress the video by recording a limited amount of keyframes , which are frames in which the entire picture is encoded, pixel by pixel and, inbetween, recording deltas , which are frames that are only defined by their difference with the previous frame.
 This significantly reduces the size of the movie file.
 However, the less keyframes a movie has, the more it is likely to encounter decoding errors, and the harder it is for players to scrub or jump to a specific time in the video.
 This option allows you to decide when keyframes are inserted in the video stream.
 Automatic: Lets the encoder decide when keyframes should be inserted.
-Every frames: Allows you to set the exact interval, in frames, at which keyframes should be inserted.
+Every frames : Allows you to set the exact interval, in frames, at which keyframes should be inserted.
 All : Encodes every frame as a keyframe.
 This option will significantly impact file size, but will make it easier to scrub through the video without causing any rendering error.